ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Migrated the filter widget to react
+* (bluefox) Migrated the basic link widget to react

 ### 2.9.39 (2024-03-01)
 * (foxriver76) allow to use `widgetOid` in bindings